Tenth Acre Farm

 My first homestead on one-tenth of an acre was lacking in garden space.
 At the time, I was frustrated by this limitation.
 Now, however, I realize how lucky I was!
 It forced me to be creative and explore a number of food-producing experiments that I might not have tried otherwise.

 One experiment that worked really well was building two raised beds on one side of my driveway.
-I had considered depaving this unused section of the driveway, but decided to build raised beds on top instead.
+I had considered depaving this unused section of the driveway, but decided to build raised beds on top of it instead.
 See the next section for more details about that decision.

 It was totally worth it!
 Even though my raised beds were in the shade, they consistently produced around 80 pounds of vegetables each season.